PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Do I need different gear for different kayak types?

 Yes.
 Sit-inside kayaks need bilge pumps and possibly spray skirts.
+Sea kayaks require additional safety equipment like paddle floats and tow lines.
 Fishing kayaks benefit from rod holders and tackle storage.
-Choosing the right kayak size affects how much gear you can safely carry.
+The gear you need depends on your kayak type and paddling environment.

 When should I invest in expensive gear?